 A significant exodus of renowned financial institutions is underway, moving away from the Quartier des Banques to the periphery.
 This paradigm shift was initiated by none other than the two flagship institutions of the Geneva financial center: Pictet and Lombard Odier.
 These last two truly significant private banks are building new, impressive palaces far outside the city center.

 Lombard Odier is constructing a new headquarters in the municipality of Bellevue on the right bank of Lake Geneva, designed by star architects Herzog & de Meuron, creating space for 2,600 workplaces.
-Pictet plans to house a similar number of employees in its planned Campus de Richmont in the municipality of Carouge, with the move scheduled for 2025.
+Pictet plans to house a similar number of employees in its planned Campus de Rochmont in the municipality of Carouge, with the move scheduled for 2025.
 The complex, featuring restaurants, shops, and green spaces, will be dominated by a 90-meter-high tower – the tallest in the canton.

 In Good Company